 The first thing you need to understand is that at least a third of all Americans suffer from some kind of dental phobia.
-It usually stems from a bad experience with a dentist who was insensitive to the patient’s feelings or pain level.
+It usually stems from a bad experience that caused trauma.
 So the solution is to provide you with a supportive atmosphere in which you can experience completely pain-free dentistry.

 If you have ever had a dentist work on you before you were completely numb, it can be absolutely terrifying to contemplate returning.
 Sometimes this leads to years of neglect, and more serious problems.
-Rest assured, you will not be judged.
+Rest assured, that will not happen here.
+Drs.
+Murphree and Reed will stop the appointment if you are not numb.
+And you will not be judged.
 You will be treated with the respect you deserve for overcoming your fear enough to try a new dentist.

-Nitrous oxide is a kind of sedation mixed with oxygen.
+Nitrous oxide is a light kind of sedation mixed with oxygen.
 It is breathed in through a nose mask, leaving your mouth free.
-The effects of nitrous oxide will not only help you relax, it can increase the effectiveness of novocaine.
-And you may not know it, but there is a way to administer novocaine without any pain at all.
+The effects of nitrous oxide will not only help you relax, it can increase the effectiveness of novocain, helping you get numb more easily.
+And you may not know it, but there is a way to administer novocain without any pain at all.
 Both Drs.
 Murphree and Reed know how to do this.

-Once your treatment is complete, you will breathe just oxygen for a few minutes after we remove the sedation from the mix.
+Once your treatment is complete, you will breathe just oxygen for a couple of minutes.
 Nitrous oxide leaves your system as soon as you stop breathing it, so you can drive and return to your normal activities after your appointment.

 Click here to read more about how Drs.
 Murphree and Reed help patients on our cater to cowards dentist page.
 Call us or visit our request an appointment page.
-We’ll help you find a convenient time for an appointment.
-If you’d rather talk to Dr. Murphree or Reed and see the office and staff first, we’ll be happy to schedule you for a complimentary consultation.
+We’ll help you find a convenient time for an appointment or a brief complimentary consultation to get to know us first.